-What's at the heart of such indifference and hatred?
-Why do people so readily separate themselves from other people?
-Differences in race, religion, culture, family background, economic fortune, even disease - the list is endless of the criteria we use to split the world into "them" and "us".
-This is not new - it's as old as civilization - we can see in our scriptures intertribal and interfaith wars and conflicts going back thousands of years.
-We can even see in the drama from John's gospel an example of "us-them" objectifying that was common enough in Jesus' day.
+This is not new - this phenomenon is as old as the beginning of civilization - we can even see in our scriptures intertribal and interfaith wars and conflicts going back thousands of years.
+In today's dramatic reading from John's gospel we see a clear example of several instances of "us-them" objectifying that was common enough in Jesus' day.
 Thank God, however, we can also see in scripture, including today's reading, a powerful message that the grace of God in Christ transcends the boundaries of race and background - and even religious status!